swordapp/swordv3/src/sections/DOCUMENTS.md

 The full JSON Schema {% ref JSON-SCHEMA %} can be downloaded [here]({% url metadata.schema.json %}).

-An example of the Service Document:
+An example of the Metadata Document:

 ```json
 {% include examples/metadata.json %}